uflcod/neural-electronic-interface-ontology/README.md

-# Bionic Device Ontology
+# Neural Electronic Interface Ontology

-The repository is for developing the bionic device ontology.
+The repository is for developing the neural electronic interface ontology.

 More to say later.